Sanbur: Trading

 The Sanbur have a long history of trading and are known as a wealthy clan by other Somalis.
 The Sanbur-inhabited port town of Ruguuda was a well known landmark to navigators and legendary Arab explorer Ahmad ibn Mājid wrote of Ruguda and a few other many notable landmarks and ports of the northern Somali coast, including Berbera, the Sa'ad ad-Din islands aka the Zeila Archipelago near Zeila, Siyara, Maydh, Alula, El-Sheikh, Heis and El-Darad.

 John Hanning Speke, an English explorer who made an exploratory expedition to the area in an attempt to reach the Nugaal Valley, described the port town however he made simple error as he described reer dood as the son of Ibrahim sh isaaq but is actually son of muse sh isaaq, same error happened to with Ogaden as they was always described as harti when they are absame.
 Simple errors could occur at 1855 as there was a huge language barrier between the explorers and the natives Somalis.:

 On the 21st October, 1854, Lieutenant Speke, from the effects of a stiff easterly wind and a heavy sea, made by mistake the harbour of Rakudah.
 This place has been occupied by the Rer Dud, descendants of Sambur, son of Ishak.
-It is said to consist of an small fort, and two or three huts of matting, lately re-erected.
+It is said to consist of a small fort, and two or three huts of matting, lately re-erected.
 About two years ago the settlement was laid waste by the rightful owners of the soil, the Musa Abokr, a sub-family of the Habr Tal Jailah.